How Much is Condo Insurance?

 At Jeffery & Spence, we get a lot of questions about condo insurance.
 Your condo is your home, and we highly recommend protecting it as you would any home, with the appropriate insurance coverage.
 Condominiums are different than independently owned properties, and they often have Boards, rules, and unique considerations to take into account when considering insurance.
-Here are some points to keep in mind regarding condo insurance:
+Here are some answers to commonly asked questions about condo insurance:

 Do I Need Condo Insurance?